 Here are 6 ways to reduce commercial real estate vacancies.

 9. Be Creative.
 Be creative when thinking of methods to find tenants.
 Consider move-in specials to attract new tenants, as well as asking existing tenants to refer new tenants.

 Here are 10 ways to find prospective tenants for a commercial property.

 10. Change the Leases.
 Raising rents is the quickest way to increase your cash flow allowing you to put that money back into the property for value-add opportunities.
 Higher rents will also attract higher-end tenants.
 However, when raising the rents you must also be prepared to experience vacancies from current tenants who can no longer afford the rent increase.

 11. Apply RUBS.
 Implementing a ratio utility billing system (RUBS) shifts the expenses of utilities to the tenants based on the size of their units, occupants, and use.
 This method will cost more for tenants, but it will bring more net income to the landlord.

 12. Replace Property Management Company.
 Take a close look at the operation and efficiency of the property management firm responsible for the building.
 If the property is being mismanaged, or there are missed opportunities to reduce expenses, be sure to fix them.

 Here are more signs it’s time to replace the property management firm.

-There are many ways investors, and owners, can add value to their real estate investments or commercial properties.
+There are many ways investors and owners can add value to their commercial real estate investments.
 Many of the methods require updating the exterior and interior of the property, and changing lease terms.
-Whichever method you choose, it’ll be sure to add value to your real estate.
+Whichever method you choose, it’ll be sure to add value to your commercial property.

 To stay updated on the latest commercial real estate articles and news, sign up here.